Advent, advent — A cheerful holiday season

 Another fun-filled tradition, especially loved by younger (and maybe even older) children is the Advent calendar.
 The calendar can be store bought filled with chocolate, sweets or other small surprises or just as well be homemade using small jute sacks, colorful boxes, cloth pockets sewn onto textile backgrounds or in any other creative style.
 The individual days are marked with numbers from one to 24 and starting on Dec.
 1, the recipient can open one “door” and find a surprise to sweeten the waiting time and countdown to Christmas.

 Dec.
 6 marks the arrival of St. Nicholas who visits children and fills their freshly shined shoes with small presents such as chocolate, fruits, nuts or small toys.
-The tradition dates back to the fourth century when Bishop Nicholas of Myra (now in Turkey) brought fruits, nuts and tangerines to poor families.
+The tradition dates to the fourth century when Bishop Nicholas of Myra (now in Turkey) brought fruits, nuts and tangerines to poor families.

 Cheerfully decorated cities